scrabbletank/farhome-rules/spacehome/rulesdoc.md

 Creatures may make a Perception check to spot the alarm or an Engineering check to disarm it, both against your Machine Soul roll.

-***Overcharge***: Add a success to your roll.
+***Overcharge***: +1 Success

 **Crystalize Metal**
 - Tag: _Sustained_
 - Energy Cost: 2
 - Cast Time: 2 AP
-- Range: 5
+- Range: 4

 Harden a metalic surface or object, vastly improving its strength.
-Targeting a creature or object with armor you can see make a Machine Soul roll subtracting -1 for each Armor Point remaining.
-On success their Armor Rating increases by 1 for the duration.
+Targeting a creature or object with armor you can see make a Machine Soul roll.
+On success their Armor Rating increases by 1 for every 4 successes, rounded up, the duration.

-***Overcharge***: +1 Successes to your roll
+***Overcharge***: +2 Successes

 **Disrupt**
 - Tag: _Sustained_
 - Energy Cost: 2
 - Cast Time: 2 AP
-- Range: 5
+- Range: 8

-Cause a mechanical or digitial device to malfunction.
-Make a Machine Soul roll against 2 failures.
-Add a failure for each loadout point of the item, or for each recharge point on a shield.
-On a success the item is Disrupted for 10 minutes.
+Cause a item or non-living creature to malfunction.
+Make a Machine Soul roll adding failures equal to the loadout cost/limit of the target.
+On success the target is Disrupted.

-***Overcharge***: Add a success to your roll.
+***Overcharge***: +1 Success to your roll.

-**Ignite Soul**
-- Tag: _Sustained_
-- Energy Cost: 2
-- Cast Time: 1 AP
-- Range: Touch

-Imbue a weapon with the spirit of a Machine.
-While imbued they may use your Machine Soul roll when making attacks and may ignore the next _Outcome_ roll from that weaon.

-***Overcharge***: Ignore an additional _Outcome_ roll.

 **Projection**
 - Tag: _Sustained_
 - Energy Cost: 2
 - Cast Time: 2 AP
-- Range: 10
+- Range: 20

 Throw a holocube at a target location, projecting a hologram of your own design.
 The hologram can be up to 2x2 tiles in size and take any shape.
 The hologram can emit sounds audible up to 20 tiles.